Get instant quote

 Geometric design freedom

-Aerospace applications make use of advanced engineering materials and complex geometries in an attempt to reduce weight while improving performance.
-Aerospace parts frequently include internal channels for conformal cooling, internal features, thin walls and complex curved surfaces.
+Aerospace applications use advanced engineering materials and complex geometries to reduce weight and improve performance.
+Additive manufacturing enables internal channels for conformal cooling, integrated internal features, thin walls, and complex curved surfaces.

-3D printing is capable of manufacturing such features and allows for the fabrication of highly complex and lightweight structures with high stability.
-This high degree of design freedom enables the topological optimization of the parts and the integration of functional features in a single component.
+3D printing can produce these features and supports the fabrication of highly complex, lightweight structures with high stability.
+This design freedom enables topology optimization and the integration of functional features into a single component.

-Also, certain 3D printing technologies, such as SLS, DMSL/SLM and Binder Jetting, are capable of small batch production at reasonable unit costs.
+In addition, processes such as SLS, DMLS/SLM, and binder jetting support small batch production at reasonable unit costs.

 Consolidating assemblies into a single part